cdfoundation/foundation/CDF Outreach Committee Charter.md

 ### **Agendas**

-Requests to be added to Outreach Committee agendas should be submitted at least one week prior to the regularly scheduled Outreach Committee meeting.
+Requests to be added to OC agendas should be submitted at least one week prior to the regularly scheduled OC meeting.

 ****Please include your****